-Staff Response: Doors to the garage which are not overhead should still be paneled and in character with the home if the door is visible from the street.
+"Garage doors that are not overhead doors shall be paneled and in character with the home if the door is visible from the street."

-#10,11,12.
-Primary Windows (page 25)
+#10, 11, 12, 18, 19, 20 Primary Windows

 - Provide relief, detail, and variation on the façade-by utilizing well-proportioned openings that are designed to create shade and shadow detail. - Primary windows shall be proportioned vertically rather than horizontality, i.e. shall be taller than wide.
 Vertical windows may be combined together to create a larger window area. - Windows that are wider than tall are allowed when the following mullion divides and proportions are used which make the windows look taller than wide: - A wide center vertical meeting stile in conjunction with: - A wide (2" minimum) horizontal muntin at the mid-point of the window to create an upper and lower portion, and; - Narrow grid divides in the upper portion. - Windows shall have trim on all four sides.
 Trim must be appropriate to the architectural character.
 Windows shall be either recessed or protruding (such as a bay window).
 Windows not facing the front or street may be 'picture framed' with same size trim piece around all four sides. - Any divided light windows must either be true divided light or have properly proportioned mullions applied to the window.
 Individual panes must be vertically proportioned or square. - Acceptable window materials: frame: wood, vinyl, fiberglass, aluminum; glass: clear, double glazed (min).